 Tourists need to present a negative PCR test result (taken within the previous 72 hours) on arrival and undergo temperature and visual checks.

 Yes, for 10 days.
 A negative COVID test is also required to present at the UK border.
 You can opt for the test-to-release scheme on your passenger locator form to stop isolating after five days, with a negative COVID test result.

 Yes, but only very sporadic flights for returning Spanish nationals.

-When lockdown ends, you’ll be able to fly to the Canary Islands from tiers 1 and 2 in England.
-But as of 12 December, UK travellers returning from the Canary Islands need present a negative COVID test and then self-isolate for 10 days, or five days with proof of another negative COVID-19 PCR test.
+Not at the moment, while the UK is in lockdown and there is a travel ban in place.
+As of 12 December, UK travellers returning from the Canary Islands also need to present a negative COVID test and then self-isolate for 10 days, or five on the test-to-release scheme.

 We know that travelling is especially difficult right now, but we are here to always keep you informed and inspired.
 Even though there are restrictions, you can start dreaming about – or even planning – your next trip.